 Related: WTF Is Toner & Do I Really Need it??

 Our skin actually produces Hyaluronic Acid naturally to keep your skin hydrated.
 Hyaluronic Acid is not an anti-aging ingredient.
-Here’s Skincare 101: The naturally enemy of aging is keeping your skin hydrated so that it can continue to have elasticity and be more “bouncy”.
+Here’s Skincare 101: The natural enemy of aging is keeping your skin hydrated so that it can continue to have elasticity and be more “bouncy”.
 As we age and environmental factors like smoke, sun, and pollution way in, we lose the moisture in our skin.
 Without moisture, we also cue up dullness, fine lines, texture, and sensitivity.
 Long story short: Hyaluronic acid helps to hydrate the skin and maintain this hydration.

 How does it do that?
 Well, a single gram of Hyaluronic Acid has the ability to hold two gallons of water.
 That’s insane!

-Actually no, we all need more hydration and Hyaluronic Acid works for any skin type including sensitive or acne-prone skin.
+Actually no, we all need more hydration and HA works for any skin type including sensitive or acne-prone skin.

 Skip the face wash and cleaners because it doesn’t stay on long enough to make an impact.
 Go for the pure substance in serums or moisturizers that you can keep on.